onzfonz/comp227/src/content/8/en/part8d.md

 )
 ```

-The reason for this is that the statement might return value null but the `ReactDOM.createRoot` does not accept null as parameter.
+The reason for this is that the statement might return value null but the `ReactDOM.createRoot` does not accept *`null`* as a parameter.
 With the [`!` operator](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#non-null-assertion-operator-postfix-),
 it is possible to assert to the TypeScript compiler that the value is *not null*.